globant-ui/html5bootcamp/README.md

 On the other hand, CSS allows to define the look and feel of the content.
 It's used to set colors on HTML elements, customize sizes, define the layout of the document content, among others. (e.x.
 "The following list of elements must be shown as a menu", "The main title of the page should use this particular font").

 JavaScript is a programming language that runs in all Web Browsers.
-It allows to add dynamism to a web page, by supplying a way to have more control over user interaction, and allowing altering the document content that is displayed.
+Using JavaScript we can create full-fledge web applications.

-Now that you know which are the three pilars of a web application's UI, it's time to dive into them in more depth.
+Now that you know which are the three pilars of a web application's UI, it's time to dive into them.

 ####[Topic 0: HTML & CSS Basics](https://github.com/globant-ui/css-lab)